What to Expect in the Nutrition Traditional MS Program

 Completion of the HN MS degree requires 36 credits at the graduate level.
 This means that only 400- and 500-level classes count towards the MS. Any 100-, 200- or 300-level class (for example classes taken to fulfill prerequisites) will not count towards the required 36 credits or GPA calculations.

-HN classes is at https://catalog.uic.edu/gcat/course-descriptions/hn/
+HN classes descriptions are at https://catalog.uic.edu/gcat/course-descriptions/hn/

 Required Project